 - How can I get in touch with support if I need it?

 - Does it include free business email addresses?

 - What do current users say about it?

 Types of Web Hosting

-When choosing a web hosting plan, you’ll quickly find that there are a number of different options: shared, virtual private server (VPS), and dedicated to managed and reseller.
+When choosing a web hosting plan, you’ll quickly find that there are a number of different options: shared, virtual private server (VPS), and dedicated.
 If you’re like most small businesses, you’ll likely be left with some questions.
 Are the low-cost shared plans a great value or too good to be true?
 What exactly is VPS and is dedicated hosting worth it or an unnecessary splurge?
 Shared hosting will suit most business’ needs, but get the breakdown below.

 Here are the three primary types of web hosting for businesses:

 - Shared: (Price: $3 to $10 per month) Shared web hosting is the lowest-cost type of web hosting.
 As the name implies, websites using shared hosting will share a server as opposed to each having their own server.
 This makes it very affordable, but it may also make it more susceptible to a security breach and it may yield a slower site speed.